Skip to main content

 Todd's professional interests include leadership development and equity.
 Prior to joining CLEE, Todd worked as a consultant and coach in private industry and education.
 He also has twenty years of experience working across the K-12 spectrum, ten of those years as a principal.
 Todd earned a Masters degree in Education/ Curriculum Design and Development from the University of Phoenix, along with a B.A. in history from Ohio State.
 He resides in Gloucester, MA and enjoys coaching youth sports and spending time with his three children.

-Data Systems Leader
+Manager, Data Systems

 Joel Stewart, MPH